 Figure 1; Value of UK goods in trade (Source: ONS, 2014)

-The method by which UK interacts with its trading partners influences international trade.
-This study will examine factors and various trade theories that explain trade patterns of the UK with its 10 main trading partners.
+The method by which the UK interacts with its trading partners influences international trade.
+This study will examine factors and various trade theories that explain the trade patterns of the UK with its 10 main trading partners.

 The Office for National Statistics (2015) has asserted that UK trade is the key contributor to the overall economic growth in the country.
 In 2013, the UK was considered the leading country in Europe for inward foreign direct investment (FDI) of 26.51 billion USD, giving the country a 19.31% market share in Europe alone (FDI Intl., 2014).
-While for outward FDI, UK has gained a 17.24% market share of Europe with 42.59 billion USD (FDI Intl., 2014).
+While for outward FDI, the UK has gained a 17.24% market share of Europe with 42.59 billion USD (FDI Intl., 2014).

-Figure 2; EU & non EU countries balance of trade 2014 (Source: ONS, 2014)
+Figure 2; EU & non-EU country's balance of trade 2014 (Source: ONS, 2014)

-Figure 3; Trading patterns of UK in 2014 (Source: HM Revenue and Customs, 2014)
+Figure 3; Trading patterns of the UK in 2014 (Source: HM Revenue and Customs, 2014)

-There are various factors that influence trade between countries, with some factors encouraging trade and others deterring trade.
 UK has the advantage of being a member of WTO since 1995, GATT since 1948 and various RTA’s.
-Firstly, two factors which are interrelated with one other are political and legal factors that impact trade between UK and its partners.
-Despite the globalization of businesses, firms must accept and act based on local rules and regulations of the countries in which they operate or export to.
-Thus, global businesses need to observe and assess the political and legal climate in countries that they trade in, being goods or services.
+Firstly, two factors which are interrelated with one other are political and legal factors that impact trade between the UK and its partners.
+Despite the globalization of businesses, firms must accept and act based on local rules and regulations of the countries to which they operate or export.
+Thus, global businesses need to observe and assess the political and legal climate in countries where they trade in, goods or services.

 Although not a particular theory, the Heckscher-Ohlin model is used to evaluate international trade, specifically trade equilibriums between countries that have different features.
-The general principle of the model is; by trading goods, countries are indirectly trading factors that are contained in the production of those specific goods.
+The general principle of the model is; that by trading goods, countries are indirectly trading factors that are contained in the production of those specific goods.
 The model was tested for the USA by Baldwin (1971) based on the country’s commodity structure.
-The results of the factor content of US exports and imports in 1962 by Baldwin (1971) are summarised in the table below showing that K/L higher in imports, however, the US was much more capital abundant in 1962 than compared to the rest of the world.
+The results of the factor content of US exports and imports in 1962 by Baldwin (1971) are summarised in the table below showing that K/L was higher in imports, however, the US was much more capital-abundant in 1962 than compared to the rest of the world.

 Table 1; Import / Export primary factors (source: Baldwin, 1971)